 You are in the outback so do not expect lots of landscape changes.
 The longer you drive – and you will certainly drive long distances – the more this relatively similar and intensely flat landscape does change but not radically.
 There might be less tress, more bushlands and ultimately just sand and a couple of grass patches but it can be a dreary ride.
 So make sure to stop every now and then to rest yourself if you get to weary.
 You might even spot a rare thorny devil or snake slithering away under a shady rock.
 Just don’t try to touch anything.
 You never know what it would do in Australia.

-If you demand luxury and comfort from a trip of camping in the outback, you are doing it wrong.
+If you demand luxury and comfort from camping in the outback, you are doing it wrong.
 Sure, you can choose to stay at a luxury resort at Ayers Rock with exquisite dining facilities and spa.
 But at one point you have to put on your hiking boots and go out there.
 You will get sand into your hair and sticky sunscreen on your skin.
 You will sweat like a pig in the baking sun.
 And you will have to go for hours without a toilet.
 (And you will have to learn to be comfortable doing your business in nature.)
 At the same time you mustn’t forget to remember the basics: drink enough, walk a lot and don’t complain.

 Also, please be not one of those tourists that walk along Ayers Rock without glancing up, those who trample on its environment and do not appreciate the honour of being on such sacred Aboriginal grounds.
 Be considerate and be grateful.

-Another big factor is common sense.
+Another big factor with outback camping is common sense.
 Do not do anything stupid or reckless; the outback is relentless and can kill you in a second.
 For instance, do not take jumping pictures on a hanging cliff, do not climb beyond fences or walk without watching your step.
 It could be slithery rocks or slithering snakes that bring you down.
 But ultimately, your eyes and brains should be fully functional and veered to where you are walking and what you are doing.
 It’s that simple.

-I hope I haven’t scared you off.
+I hope I haven’t scared you off of outback camping.
 I was a bit reluctant and sceptical as to how a trip to the outback would be seeing that I always hated the idea of camping.
 Adding to that Australia has plenty of dangerous animals.
 And the heat and vastness also poses dangers.
 You wouldn’t want your car to break down in the middle of nowhere.
 But in the end, my outback trips were my highlight to my travels around Down Under.
 I would always visit again and again.
 See if the outback doesn’t make you fall head over heels.
 I dare you!